grubbcc/anagrams/README.md

     • Improved the way that game panes tile on the main screen
     • Configured server to run on Dynamic DNS
     • Adjusted Robot capabilities to better match their names

-This software uses CodeNotary, a blockchain-based trust and verification service to guarantee that it is safe and tamperproof.
-Nevertheless on some computers, you may need to take an additional step or two in order to bypass security settings.

-On Windows PCs, the easiest way to do this is to right-click the installer file, select Properties, and make sure the checkmark labeled "Unblock" is selected.

-If your MacOS tells you that the application is "damaged", chances are that is not true.
-If ctrl-clicking and selecting Open does not work, try one of the solutions in these videos: Sierra / Catalina.

-To verify the authenticity and integrity of this software, please navigate to this link and drag your download into the browser window.
-If you get a thumbs-up logo, the software is working correctly.

-To date, this software has been tested on Windows 10 and MacOS Mojave.

 Copyright Notice